Paleo Chocolate Chip Banana Muffins

 More Paleo Recipes You’ll Love

-These paleo banana muffins with chocolate chips will be your new standard muffin recipe.
+These paleo banana muffins with chocolate chips will be your new standard grain-free and dairy-free muffin recipe.
 I have been baking them over and over and they disappear within hours!
 My whole family loves them.
-They’re made with maple syrup, almond flour so they’re naturally gluten-free and dairy-free!
+They are sweetened with maple syrup and made with almond flour so they’re naturally gluten-free!

 - Preheat oven to 350 degrees F. Line a 12-cup muffin tin with paper liners or coat with cooking spray.